The Super Mario Bros. Super Show!: Mario All Stars

-The second set of reruns was created by The Family Channel in 1994 as a programming package entitled Mario All Stars, inspired by the video game title Super Mario All-Stars that was released the previous year.
+The second set of reruns was created for The Family Channel in 1994 as a programming package entitled Mario All Stars, inspired by the video game title Super Mario All-Stars that was released the previous year.
 The format of the rerun focused on primarily the cartoons featured in The Super Mario Bros.
-Super Show! alongside those from the Super Mario World series; prior to being re-edited for this package, the network aired reruns of the program at slower than normal speed and retained the use of the live-action segments before they were discontinued to make way to the package's layout.
-The rerun was used again by the USA Network in 1997, from January 8 to June 6, before the network replaced it with reruns of Sonic the Hedgehog.
+Super Show! alongside those from the Super Mario World series.
+Prior to being re-edited for this package, the network aired reruns of the program (artificially slowed down due to removing The Legend of Zelda previews) including the original live-action segments before they were discontinued to make way to the package's layout.
+The package was rebroadcast by the USA Network from 8 January to 6 June 1997.
 The theme song was the end credits theme of Super Mario World.

 Although clips from the Super Mario Bros.
 3 cartoons were used in promos for the show, none of the show's episodes were featured.